 You'll also find a selection of pup gear and supplies.

 Celebrating a special event and looking to include your pup?
 Want to give the kiddos a chance to get a special treat for your furry family member?
 You can special order a variety of treats.

-Did you know that Hendricks County now boasts two dog parks?
+Did you know that Hendricks County now has three dog parks?
 These parks offer a great opportunity for those looking to help their pup find some other four-legged friends, and those that need a little space to let their dogs run and play.
 Here are your options:

 - Paw Park - County Road 575 East, Avon.
 This was the first pup park in the county and is maintained by Washington Township Parks.
 Annual membership costs $50 for one pup with a discount offered for additional dogs.

-Both parks are well maintained and offer tons of year-around freedom and fun.
-Both require registration and proof of vaccinations for membership.
+All three parks are well maintained and offer tons of year-around freedom and fun.
+All require registration and proof of vaccinations for membership.
 Click on the links above for all the details.

-I realize this is still a few months away, but I couldn't leave out this fall favorite at Beasley's Orchard in Danville.
-On Oct.
-28-29, the last weekend of the farm's annual 8-acre corn maze, Beasley's invites families to bring their dogs to enjoy the maze.
+I definitely couldn't leave out this fall favorite at Beasley's Orchard in Danville.
+Every Fall, on the last weekend of the farm's annual 8-acre corn maze, Beasley's invites families to bring their dogs to enjoy the maze.

-You can adopt a dog, participate in the pet costume contest, talent contest or many other activities.
-This annual tradition has become a family favorite, and raises money and awareness for local rescue groups.
+You can also participate in the pet costume contest, talent contest or many other activities.
+This annual tradition has become a family favorite.